-Imagine yourself in a situation, where you are coming back home from vacations & the first thing you see is a messed up room in front of you.
+Imagine yourself in a situation, where you are coming back home from vacation & the first thing you see is a messed-up room in front of you.
 How dreadful does it sound?
-It’s an instant turn off.
-Similarly, Our smartphone’s home-screen is the first thing that we see after we unlock our phone every time.
+It’s an instant turn-off.
+Similarly, Our smartphone’s home screen is the first thing that we see after we unlock our phone every time.
 If that is messy for some reason, then it will definitely affect you.
 It’s always better to keep your home screen tidy, with apps & widgets that you really need to use regularly.
-Keep your home screen off from addictive apps.
+Keep your home screen off of addictive apps.
 The easier you can find them will intrigue you to open them.
 You can also look for minimal home-screen setups tutorials on YouTube to get an idea of how you can achieve this. (only for advanced users)

 If you are an Android user, just keep everything inside your app drawer.
-If you are an iOS user, then define each home-screen for a certain group of apps; like essential apps on the default home-screen & throw apps that you are addicted to, in the deepest & darkest place in your phone.
+If you are an iOS user, then define each home screen for a certain group of apps; like essential apps on the default home screen & throw apps that you are addicted to, in the deepest & darkest place on your phone.
 (Just don’t let such apps easily get in front of you)

 6- Track Your Smartphone usage

 So now you have done everything to declutter your smartphone.
 You need to make sure that this stays the same until the point of decluttering becomes a part of your lifestyle.
 To help you with this, you can actually use some of the apps on the AppStore/PlayStore, that can track the way you use your smartphones.
 (One such app is YourHour for Android) These apps can give you insights into, how you are using your smartphone & what apps you are spending your precious time on.
 You can examine every then & now, to ensure that your phone stays decluttered & you are actually following the whole process efficiently.
 These apps will also help you in setting a daily goal so that you can limit the amount of time you are spending on your phone on daily basis.